domainsofapp/domainsofapp.github.io/_posts/2018-01-12-notable-music.md

 September - Earth, Wind & Fire

 ## Classical
-​On the Nature of Daylight - Max Richter
+On the Nature of Daylight - Max Richter
 Partita No. 1 for Solo Cello, "Songs & Poems": Movement VI - Philip Glass and Matt Haimovitz

 ## Dance